 Supporting small businesses relief

 This relief is available to ratepayers who have lost some or all of their small business rate relief or rural rate relief as a result of an increase in rateable value as a result of a revaluation.
-This relief was introduced from 1 April 2017 to help phase-in large increases for those affected and an amended scheme in place from 1 April 2023.
+This relief was introduced from 1 April 2017 to help phase-in large increases in the amount billed for those affected and an amended scheme is in place from 1 April 2023.

 The scheme limits any increase in business rates to £600 per year.
 Relief will automatically be applied each year that the business is eligible to receive it; this could be every year or could end sooner if the bill amount without the relief is reached.